 View help for the tool.

-Analysis environments are now available in Portal for ArcGIS to allow for GeoAnalytics Tools and raster analysis but can be used for standard tools as well.
+Analysis environments are now available in the ArcGIS Enterprise portal to allow for GeoAnalytics Tools and raster analysis but can be used for standard tools as well.
 Processing Extent is the only environment that is used by standard tools.
 However, more environments will appear in the Analysis Environments pane if GeoAnalytics Tools and raster analysis are enabled in your portal.

 Work with a tool pane

 To open an analysis tool pane, click the tool icon.
 This opens the tool's pane as illustrated below with the Aggregate Points tool.

 Open the Analysis Environments dialog box for the tool.

 Close the tool pane without running the analysis and return to the Perform Analysis pane.